Net Metering

 Aggregate Capacity Limit: 1% of utility's single-hour peak load during previous year

-Net Excess Generation: Credited to customer's next bill at retail rate; carries over indefinitely
+Net Excess Generation: Credited to customer's next bill at dollar-denominated credit rate; carries over indefinitely.
+Excess generation determined in real time, not monthly.

 Ownership of Renewable Energy Credits: Customer owns RECs